Quantization-Based Score Calibration for Few-Shot Keyword Spotting with Dynamic Time Warping in Noisy Environments: Template-based KWS with DTW

 \section{Template-based KWS with DTW}

 \Ac{dtw} \cite{sakoe1978dynamic} measures the similarity between two sequences of features in three steps: First, pairwise similarities are computed between all features of one sequence to those of the other sequence.
 Then, the costs are accumulated in a matrix by summing them up according to allowed step sizes and normalizing the accumulated costs at each position with the corresponding path length.
 Finally, an optimal warping path with minimal accumulated costs is determined in this matrix using dynamic programming.
+Throughout this work, we use the term \emph{similarity} to denote the scalar-valued cosine similarity or inner product between unit-normalized embeddings, while \emph{cost} refers to a non-negative scalar quantity used by \ac{dtw}.
 For sub-sequence \ac{dtw} \cite{mueller2007information}, the start and end points of the warping paths for one of the sequences can be shifted, corresponding to on- and offsets of detected events.
 In the context of \ac{kws}, this enables one to align a sequence of features from a query keyword sample with a partial feature sequence of an arbitrarily long test recording.
 Alternatively, Fr\'{e}chet means, e.g. estimated with \ac{dtw} barycenter averaging \cite{petitjean2011global}, or multi-sample \ac{dtw} \cite{wilkinghoff2024multi} can be used to reduce the computational complexity.